fachammer/pdusend/README.md

 to use the pdusend application follow the links in the [wiki](https://github.com/fablman/pdusend/wiki)

-Feel free to download, test, fork, try out this repository / application and let me know if you find any bugs, security leaks etc. or have suggestions for improvement.
+Feel free to download the repository and try out the application.
+If you have any questions, suggestions for improvement or find any bugs, don't hesitate to contact me via email.